Vision Express: History

+The company opened its first practice in 1988 by American entrepreneur Dean Butler.
+Its first location was at the MetroCentre, Gateshead, followed by other stores.

+The company developed a high-volume optical retail model influenced by the "one-hour" service concept used in other parts of the optical industry.

-The company opened its first practice in 1988, at the MetroCentre, Gateshead, quickly followed by several other stores.
-In October 1993 US Shoe Corp Cincinnati sold the seven of its LensCrafters' superstores in the United Kingdom to Vision Express.
-In 1995, the first store operating on a joint venture basis was opened.
+In October 1993, Vision Express acquired seven LensCrafters locations from US Shoe Corp Cincinnati.
+Two years later, in 1995, the first store operating on a joint venture basis was opened..